 Working on client projects is great, but it can be tedious when your ideas are not heard, and when there are so many constraints.
-I often take a break from client work and work on my own experimental projects.
-Here’s a glimpse of some of those.
+I take a break from the client projects from time to time and experiment with either existing projects or new ones.

 This practice enables me to try out new ideas, helps me learn new things, and gives me a satisfaction of triumph.

 Drops — It’s an icon set that I came up with while working on Jumpshare Mobile App.
-Designed on 48px grid, it can be a great fit when working on iOS Apps.
-Currently, it has 45 icons, but I hope to extend it with more icons in the future.
+Designed on the 48px grid, it can be a great fit when working on iOS Apps.
+Currently, it’s 45 icons, but I hope to extend it with more icons in the future.

-Beans— Finding all the icons in one set is hard and taking icons from multiple sets leads to inconsistency.
+Beans— Finding all the icons in one set is hard, and taking icons from the multiple sets leads to the inconsistency.
 To solve this problem, I ended up creating a set of my own which covers 99 most used icons.
 I’ve used this set on numerous projects, and I hope to scale it in the future.